 Monte Creek Ranch Vineyard

 Monte Creek Ranch vineyard is a 900-acre property, with 300 acres of valley land.
-Fifty-five acres are currently planted to grapes, with more space dedicated to Haskap berries, our beehives, our grass fed cattle, and hay.
+Seventy-five acres are currently planted to grapes, with more space dedicated to Haskap berries, our beehives, our grass fed cattle, and hay.

 Due to the relatively flat aspect of MCR vineyard, the difference in daylight hours between it and Lion’s Head is minimal, though you will notice the presence of windmills here to aid in air movement for frost protection.
 This vineyard is planted to a range of varieties such as Marquette, Foch, Pinot Noir, Riesling, Chardonnay and La Crescent.

 Our South Thompson Climate